hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/RedirectContract-description.md

 * Contract thus has `0.0.A` as the address of some token, thinking it is an ERC-20 token, and has the address `0xNNNNNNNNNNNNNNNNNNNN`, and it wants to know how much of that token `0.0.A` that address owns.
-* Sp the contract wants to call the defined ERC-20 method `balanceOf(address) external view returns (uint256)` on that token, so it:
+* So the contract wants to call the defined ERC-20 method `balanceOf(address) external view returns (uint256)` on that token, so it:
 * Does a contract call to _the token_, at address `0.0.A`, using
   selector `0x70a08231`[^†]